Some North Korea-made goods to benefit from South Korea pact with China

 In all, 310 products made at the Kaesong industrial zone, just north of the border between North and South Korea, will benefit from the free-trade agreement.

-Many South Korean factories have set up operations in Kaesong to take advantage of cheap North Korean labor.
+Many South Korean factories have set up operations in Kaesong to take advantage of cheap North Korean labour.
 Most of the products covered by the trade pact are clothing and electrical components.

 China and South Korea spent three years negotiating their free trade agreement.
 Products made at Kaesong were not included in tariff cuts under South Korea's free trade agreements with the United States and the European Union.